jsmarques98/LAPR2-ISEP/docs/SprintA/FURPS.md

 ### Localization
 	* Language only in English, location being in England
 ### Email
-	* Client may receive notifications by email
+	* Client may receive notifications by email (by whom, internal system? services like outlook,gmail?)
 ### Printing
 	* There is no proof of any physical printing of date, everything is done in the application.
 ### Security
 	* Authentication system
-	* Everyone must be authenticated.
+	* Everyone must be authenticated by a password.
 	* Each access is given by roles, which are established by what the actors do in the system.
 	* Only Specialist Doctor is allowed to access all client data.
 	* Medical Lab Technicians, Specialist Doctor and Laboratory Coordinators have access to reports.